alexmacrae/SamplerBox/docs/source/Sample_Sets/index.rst

 Now you need to prepare the directory in a way that SamplerBox can read the samples.
 There are 4 ways to do this:

-1) Name every sample file by its note name. eg C1.wav, F#1.wav, C2.wav, F#2.wav etc
+1) Name every sample file by its note name. eg C1.wav, F#1.wav, C2.wav, F#2.wav etc, or

-2) Name every sample file by its corresponding MIDI number. eg 40.wav, 45.wav, 50.wav, 55.wav etc
+2) Name every sample file by its corresponding MIDI number. eg 40.wav, 45.wav, 50.wav, 55.wav etc, or

-3) Create a text file named ``definition.txt`` in your sample-set's directory. :ref:`Instructions below <definition-files>`.
+3) Create a text file named ``definition.txt`` in your sample-set's directory. :ref:`Instructions below <definition-files>`, or

 4) Use a sample-set with a accompanying SFZ definition file, or create your own if you prefer (instructions not covered here).